ironman5366/ai-ml-challenge-2020/README.md

 # AI/ML Challenge 2020

+## Registering for the Challenge
+The first task is to register your team for the challenge.
+To do that, follow the instructions on the [challenge website](https://www.challenge.gov/challenge/GSA-artificial-intelligence-AI-machine-learning-ML-challenge/).
+The

+## Training Data For The Challenge
+The training data you can use for the challenge will be posted to this page by 5 p.m.
+ET on July 6.

+## Submitting Your Solution
 Below are the instructions for your Github submission.
 Everything must be submitted prior to the challenge deadline of August 20th, 2020.
 For more information, please visit the [challenge website](https://www.challenge.gov/challenge/GSA-artificial-intelligence-AI-machine-learning-ML-challenge/).

 ## General Instructions: